 Discussions of secretly moving large amounts of money are portrayed as quiet conversations in upstairs bedrooms and offices, hidden away as nervous elites mask concern for their precious wealth.
 There’s a certain sense of mundanity to these conversations—it’s almost like we expect these sinister elites to be more menacing, more theatrical—but no, these shady figures, members of the Argentinian upper class or Church, keep a low profile and keep their money even quieter.

 Taking a slow descent into dark and dangerous depths, Azor also draws inspiration from “Heart of Darkness”, which is especially visible in a scene where Yvan takes a precarious cruise down a river through the jungle, unsure of where he’s heading next.
 There’s a deep current of fear running through Azor—fear of the terror of the Argentinian military junta, fear of forced “disappearances,” and the wealthy banking clients’ worries about the safety of their riches.
 There’s a quiet anxiety that pervades the film, giving it its strongest sense of mood where the other sensory details aren’t as apparent, and the most important details aren’t found in what is spoken or what is seen, but instead in what is left spoken and unseen.
 To best appreciate Azor, it’s wise to enter not expecting anything bold or thrilling, and instead to let its mystery sneak up on you, grab hold, and pull you inside.

-Azor will be released in US theaters on September 10 and in UK cinemas on October 29, 2021.
-The film is coming to MUBI in the US, UK & Ireland, India, Italy and Turkey on December 3.
+Azor was released in US theaters on September 10 and in UK cinemas on October 29, 2021.